+MacCaption License

-an paste te click. ext into the field below using control-click or
+You can paste text into the field below using control-click or right-click.

 Serial Number: CCXW-CLLK-UWNG-E5ZZ-2JJD

-Cancel
+Cancel Activate

+ОК

 6. Enter the new upgrade serial number that was emailed to you, and click Activate.
 You will be prompted to enter your Mac username and password.
 Click Install Helper to conclude activation.